What is Data Transformation?

 An example of field mapping: the information in one application might be rendered in upper case, while another use expects it in lower case.

 The structure of stored data may also vary between data consumers, requiring semantic mapping prior to the transformation process.
-For instance, in a multinational company there may be a transform required to change the format used to represent dates, or simply to alter the precision of that particular data type.
+For instance, in a multinational company, there may be a transformation required to change the format used to represent dates, or simply to alter the precision of that particular data type.

 Overall, there are two ways to approach ETL transformation: